-New spy shots from the new Ford Mondeo in China.
-It will debut on the Shanghai Auto Show in April 2013 and hit the Chinese auto market soon thereafter.
-The Mondeo, known as Fusion in the US, will be made in China by the Chang’an-Ford joint venture.
+New spy shots again from the new Ford Mondeo, aka Ford Fusion, testing in China.
+The new Ford Mondeo will debut on the Shanghai Auto Show in April and it will be launched on the Chinese car market in May.
+The Ford Mondeo is made in China by the Chang’an-Ford joint venture.

 Here we have an extremely green Ford Focus sedan, seen in the good Fangzhuang residential area in Beijing.
 It was a kinda gray day and this vehicle literally lighted up the whole street!
 The green was painted on, no wrap here, which shows dedication to cause.
 The Ford Focus was further sexed up by a fat ass bodykit and gigantic 19 inch alloys in chrome.
 Read more »